consequently/consequently-hugo/content/presentation/2016/terms-for-classical-sequents-aal-2016.md

 In this paper, I give a new account of a kind of invariant for derivations in the classical sequent calculus, and show how it can formalise a notion of proof identity with pleasing behaviour.
 In particular, it has a confluent, strongly normalising cut elimination procedure.

+* The slides for the talk are [available here](http://consequently.org/slides/proof-terms-aal-2016.pdf).